HEXRD/hexrd/README.md

 # Run

 There is currently a CLI for far-field HEDM analysis (a.k.a.
-3DXRD)
+3DXRD).
+Other CLI's for high-level functions are under development.

 ```bash
 > hexrd --help